 Here are the dispute options for sellers and buyers:

-- Bitcoin seller: Coin locking, payment issue, other.
+- Cryptocurrency seller: Coin locking, payment issue, other.

-- Bitcoin buyer: Unresponsive vendor, payment issue, other.
+- Cryptocurrency buyer: Unresponsive vendor, payment issue, other.

 3. Click Start dispute and check your trade chat for a message from a moderator.